North American Veterinary Licensing Examination

 November 20, 2000 – Ongoing NAVLE

 2.)
-Have practiced at least three (3) of the five (5) years immediately preceding filing the application and be in good standing.
+Have practiced at least three (3) of the five (5) years immediately preceding filing the application OR either retake the national exam and be in good standing.

 3.)
 Not have any disciplinary proceeding or unresolved complaint pending against them at the time a license is to be issued by this State.